 To determine your minimum threshold, analyze your current AOV.
-If you’re currently hovering around $25, it would be smart to bump the free shipping minimum to $30.
+If you’re currently hovering around $25, it would be smart to bump the offer free shipping threshold minimum to $30.
 This puts the average customer within striking distance and makes them think, “Shipping costs $7.
 I might as well spend another $5 to save $7.”
 And while that’s a logical train of thought from the shopper, most aren’t going to spend $5 even.
 They’ll add another $7, $10, or $12 to their cart.
 This gives you higher AOV and beefier net profits.

 For this approach to work, the discount can only be presented when all items are purchased as a collective set.
 If the customer attempts to purchase them individually, they pay the full price.